meiruni/FCSwinU/README.md

 - NVIDIA GPU + [CUDA](https://developer.nvidia.com/cuda-downloads)

-pip install timm
+- timm
-pip install thop
+- thop
-pip install scikit-image
+- scikit-image
-pip install scipy
+- scipy
-pip install einops
+- einops
-pip install opencv-python
+- opencv-python
 ## 2. Data Preparation:

 - Download the CAVE dataset from <a href="https://www1.cs.columbia.edu/CAVE/databases/multispectral">here</a>.

-# Notion
+# Attention
-he code will be made publicly available after the publication of the paper.
+the code will be made publicly available after the publication of the paper.